l7mp/dcontroller/doc/getting-started.md

     kubectl -n dcontroller-system port-forward deployment/dcontroller-manager 8443:8443 &
     ```

-2.  **Set Your Kubeconfig:**
+2.  **Generate a Development Kubeconfig:**
-    Point your `KUBECONFIG` environment variable to the special configuration file that connects to the local port-forward.
-The below assumes you are in the root of the dcontroller project checkout:
+    Use the `dctl` CLI tool to generate a kubeconfig for development access through the port-forward:

     ```bash
+    dctl generate-config --http --insecure --user=dev --namespaces="*" \
+      --server-address=localhost:8443 > /tmp/dcontroller-dev.config

-    export KUBECONFIG=deploy/dcontroller-config
+    export KUBECONFIG=/tmp/dcontroller-dev.config
     ```

+    This creates a kubeconfig pointing to the local port-forward.
+The `--http --insecure` flags configure it for development use (no TLS, no token validation).
+Since the Δ-controller Helm deployment has authentication disabled by default, no JWT token is required for access.

 3.  **Query the API Server:**
     You can now list the available API resources, just like with a standard Kubernetes cluster.
 If you have deployed operators that create views (like the ones in the tutorials), you will see them here.